antiphp/cognoz.github.io/cheats.md

 ``iptables -nvL --line-numbers``
 delete rule by number and chain
 ``iptables -D INPUT 3``
+prerouting to other port (if port 9090 is not accessible)
+``iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to-port 9090``

 ### OpenStack high memory usage
 - decrease number of workers in services confs